catmaid/CATMAID/sphinx-doc/source/extensions.rst

 API endpoints should be available at ``BASE_URL/ext/myextension/...``

+*N.B.
+CATMAID will only recognise extensions it knows about - i.e. those listed in* *``KNOWN_EXTENSIONS`` in ``CATMAID/django/projects/pipelinefiles.py``.
+Check this if* *it doesn't seem to be working.*

 Creating an extension
 ---------------------

+To quickstart development, you may find this `cookiecutter <https://github.com/audreyr/cookiecutter>`_ template valuable:
+`clbarnes/CATMAID-ext-cookiecutter <https://github.com/clbarnes/CATMAID-ext-cookiecutter>`_.
+To do
+it yourself:

 #.
 Decide on a name!
 We'll use ``myextension`` here.